EasyPHY/BACnet-BeagleBone/README.md

 BACnet-BeagleBone
 =================

-Reference source code for EasyPHY interfaces on the BeagleBone platform Based on the very popular open-source stack by Steve Karg at https://sourceforge.net/projects/bacnet/?source=directory
+Reference source code for using EasyPHY interfaces on the BeagleBone Black platform Based on the very popular open-source stack by Steve Karg at https://sourceforge.net/projects/bacnet/?source=directory